taskrabbit/forklift/readme.md

   :prefix => BOOLEAN,               # Should we prefix the names of all tables in this database when imported wight the database?
   :frequency => INTEGER (seconds),  # How often should we import this database?
-  :skip => ARRAY OR STRINGS          # A list of tables to ignore and not import })
+  :skip => ARRAY OR STRINGS          # A list of tables to ignore and not import :only => ARRAY OR STRINGS          # A list of tables to ignore and not import (use :only or :skip, not both) })

 forklift.import_remote_database({